|

 Summary

-To summarize, to be a truly good religious
+To summarize, to be a truly good Catholic

-is, first of all, to be a truly good Catholic who has overcome childhood emotional
+is, first of all, to be a someone who has overcome childhood emotional

 wounds and who can love God from the heart.
-To be a truly good religious is, second,
+A truly good Catholic fights constantly in

-and profession is to love God always and everywhere at any cost.
+and profession to love God always and everywhere at any cost.

 Giving the Pain